Brian-Kaplan/SSOApp/README.md

  Installation

     - Simply clone the repo and open it in Android Studio
+    - This applciation was installed and tested on a Nexus 5 Emulator Target API 22
     - Click the settings on top right and set the hostname to the ip of your server and the port to 9443

     - The SDK does not need to be installed with this application